 - BPM needs an architectural framework to avoid the myopia that comes with focusing too closely on a single process, or even a related set of processes.
-If these aren’t integrated into an organisation’s broader strategic direction, they are likely to be expensive failures;
+If these aren’t integrated into an organisation’s broader strategic direction, they are likely to be expensive failures.

 Still confused about BPM?

-TIn such cases it can be easier for an outsider like me to come in and analyse the process from start to finish with fresh eyes, but also by working with the organisation’s subject matter experts to ensure nothing is missed or undervalued.
+In such cases it can be easier for an outsider like me to come in and analyse the process from start to finish with fresh eyes, but also by working with the organisation’s subject matter experts to ensure nothing is missed or undervalued.

-BPM can be applied to one, many, or all processes, depending on the ambition of the project.
+BPM can be applied to one, many, or all processes, depending on the scope of the project.
 Organisations with modest resources might want to start with just one process they know to be a problem area.

 If you would like to discuss your BPM needs, use my contact form and I’ll respond as soon as I can.
 An initial discussion won’t cost you anything.